-Times Focus Notes 7-8:30am On Day 1: Orientation, introductions, housekeeping, setting up This schedule is practice rounds subject to change On Days 2-4: Orientation, large group discussion and review based on the flow and (as necessary), setting up practice rounds.
-Practice rounds needs of the group, begin. length of the 8:30-8:45am Break (15 min) demonstrations and 8:45-10am Practice Rounds and/or large group discussion debriefing, and the 10-11am Long Break (60 min) length of the practice 11-12:30pm Practice Rounds and/or large group discussion rounds.
+Times Focus Notes 7-8:30am On Day 1: Orientation, introductions, housekeeping, setting up This schedule is subject practice rounds to change based on the On Days 2-4: Orientation, large group discussion and review (as flow and needs of the necessary), setting up practice rounds.
+Practice rounds begin. group, length of the 8:30-8:45am Break (15 min) demonstrations and 8:45-10am Practice Rounds and/or large group discussion debriefing, and the 10-11am Long Break (60 min) length of the practice 11-12:30pm Practice Rounds and/or large group discussion rounds.
 The timing and 12:30-12:45pm Break (15 min) length of breaks may 12:45-2pm Practice Rounds and/or large group discussion.
-Home Herds vary. from 1:30-2pm for remaining 30 min.
+Home Herds from vary.
+1:30-2pm for remaining 30 min.